The Complete Guide to Finding the Healthiest Granola in 2025

 • 4g protein, 3g fiber, 9g added sugar, 85mg sodium

-• Analysis: Exceeds added sugar limit by 80%, insufficient protein
+• Analysis: Exceeds expert-recommended added sugar limit by 80%, with insufficient protein for sustained satiety.

 Nature's Path Honey Almond: